poppinss/colors/README.md

 // API same as kleur from here
 ```

-During test, you can make your code rely on `FakeColors` instead and for that, you may have to use Dependency Injection.
+When wring tests, you can make your code rely on `FakeColors` object instead of the `Colors` object.
+For example:

 ```ts
 import { FakeColors } from '@poppinss/colors'